How Much Is My House Worth: A Guide to Finding Out

 Both local and online estate agents can be helpful in setting a price for your home as they are usually property experts.
 However, they are also hoping to be hired by you and make money from the commission.

-It is quite possible that estate agents will overestimate the value of your home so that you will instruct them to market and sell it.
-Using a local agent is probably the best option for finding out how much your house is worth as they will be familiar with other similar properties in your local area.
+It is quite possible that an estate agent will overestimate the value of your home so that you will instruct them to market and sell it.
+Using a local estate agent is probably the best option for finding out how much your house is worth as they will be familiar with other similar properties in your local area.

 [wp-faq-schema title=”House Value FAQ” accordion=1]